-There are a few ways to deal with puppy biting and most of them rarely, if ever, work.
-By the time I come into the picture, many puppy owners have already tried methods that they’ve found online only to find that they don’t work.
+There are a few ways to deal with puppy biting and most of them rarely – if ever – work.
+By the time I come into the picture, many puppy owners have already tried methods they found online, only to find those methods don’t work.

-1. Get up, walk away, and ignore the puppy.
+1. Get up, walk away and ignore the puppy.

 3. Redirect the puppy’s biting to another object.

-This will work for a little while, but eventually the puppy may get bored because the object is inanimate and they rather play with a living being.
+This will work for a little while, but eventually, the puppy may get bored because the object is inanimate and they rather play with a living being.